Food In China Part 1: The Food Investigation

 The Food Investigation

-Carrots aren't always this bad, but they are usually soft and grubby,
+Carrots aren't always this bad, but they are usually soft and grubby, a bit like the old ladies I see around here |

 When people say that China’s food is cheap, you might find that the savings cash in when you eat out, rather than at the supermarket.
 In the UK its the reverse, where restaurant eating costs much more than cooking for myself.